Mlth/Assignment5/README.md

 All operations can be seen in the corresponding log files for each server/client in the client/server folder

 #### NOTE: Optionally if you are using Windows, you may also be able to use one of the script files to start the program for you, with a default of 4 servers and 3 clients.
-- WINDOWS: change the path of the startup.bat file and double click the file
+- WINDOWS: change the path in the startup.bat file and double click the file